-When we wrote this introduction three years ago, during the depths of a marine industry depression, we had no idea that the summer of 2013 would have seven FPB 64s in the water cruising, and three more in the build cycle.
+When we wrote this introduction five years ago, during the depths of a marine industry depression, we had no idea that the summer of 2015 would have ten FPB 64s in the water cruising, and an 11th in the build cycle.
 For all the latest FPB 64 updates, click here.

 We are two weeks removed from sea trials on the FPB 64, Avatar…the Arizona desert is abloom with spring foliage, and the reality of the FPB 64 is slowly coming into focus.

 By the time a new design is afloat and ready for trials we have invested so much energy in it that we almost don’t want to see the outcome.
 But curiosity and commitment always has us on hand for trials, normally with a degree of apprehension (although we have confidence in the design methodology used, mistakes are not unknown in this business).

 There are four phases for us in getting to know a new design.
 The process starts with initial impressions.
 These are a comparison of what we see afloat and the 2D and 3D computer models with which we have been working.
 There is always an initial mental scorecard: we like some things, are not pleased with others, and are occasionally pleasantly surprised.